 This online program is designed for the bachelor's-prepared nurse who is interested in pursuing a career in teaching nursing, either as a faculty member in a school of nursing or in staff development positions.

 As a nurse with a master's degree, you already are a practice leader.
 Now you can specialize your expertise to match your career goals.
-If teaching nurses is one of your career goals, learning about best practices in teaching, learning assessment, clinical teaching/simulation, and other aspects of the educational process will help you move into a teaching role.
 For those interested in assuming a leadership position, learning about health systems and organizations will prepare you to advance into a management position.

-Our graduate Certificate Programs in either Nursing Education or Health Systems and Organizational Leadership are cost-effective, fully online programs that enhances the skills of practicing nurses so they can succeed in teaching or leadership roles.
+Our graduate Certificate Program in Health Systems and Organizational Leadership is a cost-effective, fully online program that enhances the skills of practicing nurses so they can succeed in leadership roles.